(Visited 4,402 times, 1 visits today)

 Eugenie Terrace occupies a prominent site directly fronting the park itself.
 The building was completed in 1987 after receiving a hotly-contested zoning change: nearby residents had come to think of the site as their community garden.
 It remains the tallest building in Lincoln Park, edging out the recently-completed Lincoln Park 2550 condos by a mere 8 feet.

 Capital Associates Development was the project’s developer.
 Developer Tom Rosenberg moved on from real estate to become the Academy Award-winning producer of Million Dollar Baby and a host of other feature films.
 Richard Barancik of Barancik Conte & Associates was the architect.

-Eugenie Terrace has six different studio, 1- and 2-bedroom, 2-bath floor plans in the tower and four 2- and 3-bedroom townhouse plans at its base.
-The 2-story townhouse units have 2 ½ baths.
+Eugenie Terrace has six different studio, 1- and 2-bedroom, 2-bath floor plans in the tower and a small number of large 2- and 3-bedroom townhomes at its base.
+The 2-story townhome units have 2 ½ baths.

 Apartments have floor-to-ceiling windows and space-expanding bay windows.
-Eugenie Terrace does not have the high ceilings that you’ll find in newer apartment buildings.
+Eugenie Terrace tower units do not have the high ceilings that you’ll find in newer apartment buildings.

 Room sizes are typically larger than newer apartments.
 A number of units have been upgraded with open plan kitchens that feature granite counter tops and stainless steel appliance packages with dishwashers and built-in microwaves.
 The units do not have in-unit washer / dryers.

 Two-bedroom plans have the split-bedroom layout that’s preferred by roommates and home office workers.
 The apartments have carpeted living and bedroom areas.
 All have good closet space.